-- Review your medical record, including x-rays and test results from any tests or biopsies.
+- Review your medical record, including any X-rays and biopsy results.

-Your Guthrie physician will need to review any tests, procedures, or treatments that you may have had.
-If you are already a Guthrie patient, your physician has access to your electronic medical record.
-If you have had treatment elsewhere, you will need to bring the following to your first appointment.
-If you wish, our team can assist you in gathering this information to prepare for the first appointment.
+At your first appointment, your surgical oncologist will review any previous tests, procedures, or treatments.
+If you are a Guthrie patient, your physician has access to your electronic medical record.
+If you received treatment elsewhere, you will need to bring the following to your first appointment.
+Our team can assist you in gathering this information to prepare for the first appointment.

-This is a description written by your physician detailing your medical problems and the treatment you have received.
-A medical summary will be needed from your primary physician and any specialist you have seen.
+This is a description written by your physician detailing your medical conditions and any treatment you received.
+A medical summary will be needed from your primary care provider and any specialists seen.

 Diagnostic tests include X-rays, CT scans, MRIs, PET scans, bone scans, stress tests, echocardiograms and electrocardiograms.
-The images may be on disc or on film.
+Please provide images on disc or on film.

 - Contact the hospital or radiology center where the images were taken.